-Fine and Performing Arts
+Fine and Performing Arts (Co-curricula)

-Our emphasis on the arts rests upon a fundamental belief that all true education begins in wonder and depends upon the imagination to flourish.
+Our emphasis on the arts rests on a fundamental belief that all true education begins in wonder and depends upon the imagination to flourish.
 This is why the arts form part of the core curriculum from K4–12th grade.
 All grammar and dialectic students study choral and instrumental music, studio art, and drama through eighth grade, while electives in the rhetoric school are designed to allow students to engage more deeply in one of these areas of the fine and performing arts.